 22 Yahweh God said, “Behold, the man has become like one of us, knowing good and evil.
 Now, lest he reach out his hand, and also take of the tree of life, and eat, and live forever—” 23 Therefore Yahweh God sent him out from the garden of Eden, to till the ground from which he was taken.
 24 So he drove out the man; and he placed cherubim at the east of the garden of Eden, and a flaming sword which turned every way, to guard the way to the tree of life.

 The Mosaic Law established a legal way to prove one’s obedience to God.
 However, no one was able to prove himself perfectly righteous by the Law.
 Because of this, sacrifices were needed, that is, until Christ died.
 Up until Christ’s death, sacrifices had to be made for transgressions against the Law, from the High Priest to the common folk.
 But now, Christ proved himself righteous according to the Law.
 Christ had no need for sacrifice.
 He fulfilled the law perfectly.
 He proved his obedience, in stark contrast to Adam.
 Adam brought forth death to mankind through disobedience.
 Christ brought forth the opportunity of everlasting life to mankind through obedience.
 In this way, Christ conquered death, for mankind.
 This is how Yeshua (Christ) is referred to as the “last Adam.”
-Christ was able to open the way to undo the damage to mankind brought forth from Adam’s act of disobedience, by his perfect act of obedience.
+Christ was able to open the way to undo the damage to mankind brought forth from Adam’s act of disobedience, by his perfect act of obedience, being legally declared righteous by law.

 Some would argue that Christ had to be perfect in flesh to find Yahweh’s favor.
 That is not true, imperfect Job did.
 Job set the precedent that someone with imperfect flesh could bring Yahweh’s favor through obedience.
 Adam was perfect in flesh.
 His wife urged him to disobey God and he listened, condemning mankind.
 In contrast, Job was imperfect in flesh, had undergone many sufferings, and had his wife urge him to curse God and die.
 But Job didn’t.
 Job set the precedent that even an imperfect person could remain loyal to God and have his favor.